-A side note: I noticed that the “dataLayer” data that gets sent to GA contains data from all preceding events, which is a little annoying.
-I am not sure if this is supposed to happen or I used it wrongly.
+Side note: I noticed that the "dataLayer" data that gets sent to GA contains data from all preceding events, which is a little annoying.
+I am not sure if this is supposed to happen or if I used it wrongly.

 7. Test it in preview

 Clicking on the "preview" button will bring up a new page that opens up the GA debugger that connects to your website.

 Click on preview at the top right corner

 Trigger the event on your website, and make sure it appears in the preview window

 8. Publish the changes